rock3r/jewel-ij-plugin/README.md

 * Formatting: split Modifier chains to multiple lines (with setting to toggle, default on)
 * Renaming: renames a file if a @Composable function with the same name was renamed
 * Ensure @Composable annotation is retained when extracting interfaces
+* Add usage grouping rule provider for composables and previews

 # License